Cloud monitoring for high-performing applications

 What is the difference between SaaS, PaaS, and IaaS?

 SaaS, PaaS, and IaaS are different computing service models.
 PaaS (Platform as a Service) are complete platforms to develop, deploy, and manage applications and services in a cloud.
-SaaS (Software as a Service) provides access only to a software that performs a service, without the need for customers to install or maintain anything.
+SaaS (Software as a Service) provides access only to software that performs a service, without the need for customers to install or maintain anything.
 IaaS (Infrastructure as a Service) is a whole system to not only deploy and develop apps, but to also run business resources such as networks, servers, databases, storage and more.

 What is hybrid cloud monitoring?